Motorsport Week

 Charles Leclerc hopes Ferrari can avoid a winless season

-Leclerc hope for positive Ferrari surprise
+Leclerc hopes for positive Ferrari surprise

 “On the second half, I don’t know, and I hope that we’ll be surprised.

 “Last year, if you would have told me that we could have won Monza, I wouldn’t have believed a person that would tell me that.
+I hope that we’ll be surprised once again.

 “But, yeah, for sure, starting on pole in Hungary on a track where it’s difficult to overtake was a very big opportunity and we won’t have this year, considering how strong McLaren are.